Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/vck190_fallback/README.md

 ```

 ### Objectives
-After completing this tutorial, users should be able to:
+After completing this tutorial, you should be able to:

 * Understand the concept and the steps required to run the fallback tutorial.
-* Build the fallback reference design in vivado and generate boot images to boot the system via SD card and QSPI booting techniques.
+* Build the fallback reference design in AMD Vivado&trade; and generate boot images to boot the system via SD card and QSPI booting techniques.

 ### Design Block Diagram